Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China

-The Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China (关于建国以来党的若干历史问题的决议) is a 1981 document which assesses the legacy of the Mao Zedong era and the party's priorities moving forward.
+The Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China is a 1981 document which assesses the legacy of the Mao Zedong era and the Chinese Communist Party's priorities moving forward.
 It was unanimously adopted by the sixth plenary session of the 11th Central Committee of the Chinese Communist Party on 27 June 1981.

 Background

 The Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China is the second of the party's three major historical resolutions.
 The first was the 1945 Resolution on Certain Questions in the History of Our Party which unified the party around the ideological foundation of Mao Zedong Thought.
 The third historical resolution came in 2021.

 While pursuing reform and opening up, China began to also reform the leadership system of the Chinese Communist Party (CCP) and of the state.
 The CCP had begun receding from various of Mao's ideas and policies, particularly after the third plenum of the 11th Central Committee in December 1978.In this context, Deng Xiaoping and the party's second generation leaders evaluated the situation at what they viewed as a historical turning point.
 In January 1980, Deng declared that "We will probably work out a formal resolution on certain historical questions this year".

 Hu Qiaomu was selected to preside over the drafting of the Resolution.
 The Resolution was prepared over the course of the preceding 15 months.
 The Resolution was revised repeatedly per Deng's views.
 Many of Deng's suggestions emphasized the need to affirm Mao's revolutionary contributions and not only to criticize his errors.
-At a meeting of the drafting committee between March and June, Deng complained the draft was "no good and needs rewriting", saying the document should not undermine Mao too much and should not be "too depressing" so that it could inspire people to "work with one heart and one mind for China’s Four Modernizations".
+At a meeting of the drafting committee between March and June, Deng complained the draft was "no good and needs rewriting", saying the document should not undermine Mao too much and should not be "too depressing" so that it could inspire people to "work with one heart and one mind for China's Four Modernizations".
 Significant disagreement between the drafters continued.
 Deng intervened in August by giving an interview to Italian journalist Oriana Fallaci, where he said regarding Mao: "In evaluating his merits and mistakes, we hold that his mistakes were only secondary".
-Deng's comments led the committee to rewrite the a complete draft of the resolution for review by 4,000 cadres.
+Deng's comments led the committee to rewrite a complete draft of the resolution for review by 4,000 cadres.